-Aston Martin has three basic types of transmission: manual, automated manual, and automatic.
-I'll only be focusing on the manuals and automated manuals in this since there isn't much to say about the automatic that is any different from any other car.
+Aston Martin has four basic types of transmission: manual, automated manual, automatic, and dual-clutch.
+I'll only be focusing on the manuals and automated manuals in this since there isn't much to say about the automatic or dual-clutch that is any different from any other car.

 The manual and automated manual transmissions are, in more specific terms, transaxles.
 Transaxles are transmissions that have a differential built into them.
 This is a very important thing to know when doing maintenance, as the transmission and differential both share the same gear oil.
 That means the gear oil you use must be appropriate for both transmissions and differentials.
 Using the wrong gear oil can damage the transmission and lead to very costly repairs.
 I'll cover that more in the Gear Oil section below.

 Knowing that the transmission is also called a transaxle isn't that big of a deal so long as you know what gear oil to use.
 The terms are sort of like guns: All rifles are guns, but not all guns are rifles.
 Same thing: All transaxles are transmissions, but not all transmissions are transaxles.
 It's just good to know the term transaxle as that term will be used interchangeably with transmission and gearbox, but has a more specific meaning.

-Aside from the three used by Aston Martin, the other main type of transmission is the dual-clutch, but Aston Martin does not offer one at the time of this writing (Dec 2018).
-The only thing to mention about dual-clutch transmissions is that "dual clutch" and "dual plate clutch" are two VERY different things and should not be confused.
+The only thing I’m going to mention about dual-clutch transmissions is that "dual clutch" and "dual plate clutch" are two VERY different things and should not be confused.
 A dual-clutch transmission is a transmission that has two clutch units.
 A dual-plate clutch is a single clutch unit that has two discs within it.
-If you say you have a dual clutch in your V8 Vantage, you are mistaking terms and saying you have a transmission that doesn't exist for your car.
+If you say you have a dual clutch in your 2005-2018 V8 or V12 Vantage, you are mistaking terms and saying you have a transmission that doesn't exist for your car.
 Terms like "twin disc" and "twin plate" are used interchangeably, but "twin clutch" is not the same at all.
 It might seem like a small difference, but it's an important one.